-- In accidental injury: retained infected foreign material, particularly if this is organic.
+- Retained infected foreign material, particularly if this is organic.

-- Ophthalmic risk factors: contact lens wear (where there is poor hygiene) or chronic corneal ulceration.
+- Contact lens wear (where there is poor hygiene).

 Associated with surgery

 This is the most common form of endophthalmitis It arises one to several days after surgery, most presenting at 1-2 weeks.
 There is sudden decrease of vision and increasing eye pain.
 Patients also notice red eye, ocular discharge, and blurring.

-- History - this develops a week to a month (or more) after surgery.
-It may even take years to develop but the average is 9 months.
-There is insidious decrease of vision and gradually increasing redness and minimal or no pain.
+This develops a week to a month (or more) after surgery.
+It may even take years to develop but the average is nine months.
+There is insidious decrease of vision, gradually increasing redness and minimal or no pain.

-- There is a short history of rapidly worsening pain and vision, with marked redness, and the bleb itself will appear milky white.
+- Signs - there is a short history of rapidly worsening pain and vision, with marked redness, and the bleb itself will appear milky white.
 There may be a hypopyon too.

 Not associated with surgery

-The signs are the same as with acute postoperative endophthalmitis.
-Some organisms (eg Bacillus spp.) may result in a severe reaction and lead to pyrexia, leukocytosis, proptosis and a corneal abscess.
+- Signs - these are the same as with acute postoperative endophthalmitis.
+Some organisms (eg, Bacillus spp.) may result in a severe reaction and lead to pyrexia, leukocytosis, proptosis and a corneal abscess.

 There are a number of causes of red eye postoperatively, including: